FBalzerMPE/imprs_sports_week/data/helper_texts/introduction.md

 For the nerds amongst you we've laid out how we generated the (sub- and main) teams and each sport's schedules <a href="Statistics" target="_self">here</a>; in short, they are chosen almost completely randomly, we've only made minor adjustments to account for cases where our algorithm failed.

-### What to compete for
+### What to compete for 🏆

+Most importantly, we want to encourage fun competitions.
+The team with the best performance across all of the sports might receive something else, so make sure to stay tuned for the award ceremony on **Friday, 21:00** at the **MPA seminar room**!\
-Don't miss the award ceremony on Friday, 21:00 at the MPA seminar room!
-More information will follow, most likely via the Signal group chat.
+More information on that might follow, most likely via the Signal group chat.

 ## Late sign-ups